Labyrinth (Taylor Swift song): Critical reception

 "Labyrinth" received generally positive reviews.
 Billboard's Jason Lipshutz placed it sixth out of the 13 songs on Midnights, describing it as the album's prettiest and most intimate song.
 Critics who found the minimalist production tasteful include Sheffield, Konstantinos Pappis from Our Culture Mag, Alaina Conaway from The Sentinel, and John Wohlmacher from Beats Per Minute.
 Others, including Lipshutz, USA Todays Melissa Ruggieri, and Les Echos' Cecilia Delporte described the production as ethereal.
 Pappis characterized the track as a midpoint between "grandiosity and resonance" and "moody restraint", Light considered it a nuanced deep cut, while Mary Kate Carr from The A.V.
 Club called the song "deceptively simple yet hauntingly beautiful".

 Many critics considered "Labyrinth" a worthwhile musical risk.
 According to Ryan, it shows "the best of her previous pop experiments".
 In The Wall Street Journal, Mark Richardson complimented how the minimal textures of "Labyrinth" succeeded by "amply using space" without relying on complicated embellishments.
 Conaway thought that the track was a risk because it favored an airy instrumental and minimal lyrics over the complex phrasings of Swift's previous songs, which showcased her artistic versatility.
 Sheffield and Mikael Wood of the Los Angeles Times praised how the track allowed the different shades of Swift's vocals to shine; the former designated it as a "stealth classic".
 Pappis and Clash's Matthew Neale praised the song's lyrics.
 Neale characterized the track as a balance between romantic lyricism and "electropop vulnerability" and lauded the refrain ("I'm falling in love again") as "triumphant", adding that it could have been "mawkish in the wrong hands".

 Opinions were mixed on the vocal effects.
 Writing for Spin, Bobby Olivier said that the song successfully created a somber atmosphere, while Al Shipley felt the sound was "like an embarrassing relic of 2010s SoundCloud production trends".
 The Times' Will Hodgkinson described the vocal manipulation as "modish" and "off-putting", and Powers wrote that it somewhat diminished the impact of Swift's songwriting.
 Callie Ahlgrim and Courteney Larocca of Business Insider found the song pleasant to listen to but added that it became uninteresting as it progressed, finding it a somewhat boring but "understandable inclusion" on Midnights.

-Personnel
+Credits and personnel

 Credits are adapted from the liner notes of Midnights.